Leading Tiananmen-era Chinese dissident dies in U.S

 Fang campaigned vigorously in the West for countries to maintain pressure on the Chinese government to respect human rights and permit dissent.

-“Fang Lizhi was truly a great man.
-He spoke truth to power from a rigorous analytic mind, with great courage, and ... with charming wit as well,” Perry Link, a noted China scholar at the University of California-Riverside, said by email.

-“A government that forced him into exile from his beloved homeland for 22 years will want the world to forget him, but it will fail.”

-In 1986, Fang emerged as an eloquent advocate of radical political change in China, declaring science should not be determined by Marxist theory.
+In 1986, he emerged as an eloquent advocate of radical political change in China, declaring science should not be determined by Marxist theory.

 His constant challenge to the Party apparently incurred the wrath of China’s former paramount leader, Deng Xiaoping.
 In a secret speech to central committee members in 1987, Deng singled him out by name for expulsion from the Party.